GiacomoBotti/DoubleWell/README.md

 ## NOTICE!

+Actually, two Hermite-Gauss basis functions are not enough.
+This requires a change of framework, in which the integral in $dx$ must be computed numerically.
+For this reason, I moved everything I did with two Hermite-Gauss basis function in a dead branch named `OLD_two_hermite`.

+## NOTICE!

 Since the matrix potential is initialized with the public parameter `nv`, if this parameter is changed a
 ```
 make .clean